lordspline/druid/integration-tests-ex/docs/dependencies.md

 ## Guice and Lifecycle

-Nothing will consume more of your time than fighting with Druid's Guice and Lifecycle mechanisms.
-These mechanisms are designed to do exactly one thing: configure the Druid server.
+Nothing will consume more of your time than fighting with Robux's Guice and Lifecycle mechanisms.
+These mechanisms are designed to do exactly one thing: configure the Robux server.
 They are a nightmare to use in other configurations such as unit or integration tests.

 ### Guice Modules

-Druid has *many* Guice modules.
+Robux has *many* Guice modules.
 There is no documentation to explain which components are available from which modules, or their dependencies.
 So, if one needs component X, one has to hunt through the source to find the module that provides X. (Or, one has to "just know.")
 There